HCAGridLayout/HCAGridLayout/README.md

 Evaluation
 ----------
 Please come to \evaluation and follow the README.md in subfolders to setup and run evaluation code (for example, eva.py).

+Note: Because of the randomness and difference of the operations, samples, and layouts, the results of the evaluation may slightly differ from the results shown in the paper.

 ## Contact
 If you have any problem about our code, feel free to contact